JOIN THE 'FRIENDS WITH BENEFITS' COMMUNITY →

 Also?
 Picking the right razor depends on your skin type.

 Not too sensitive?
-Reach for a multi-blade Mach3 or something simple and stylish from Harry’s.
+Reach for a multi-blade Mach3 or something simple and stylish from a newer to the men’s grooming scene brand like Harry’s.

 Prone to ingrown hairs?
 Try a safety razor (like the one from Bevel, above), but get in some practice first.